physionetchallenges/physionetchallenges.github.io/2020/submissions.md

 - [Submission form](#Submission-form)

 ### <a name="preparation"></a>Preparation and submission instructions
-1. Create a private GitHub repository for your code.
+1. Create a private GitHub or Gitlab repository for your code.
 We recommend cloning our example code and replacing it with your code.
 Add physionetchallengeshelper as a collaborator to your repository.
 2. Add your classification code to your repository.
 Like the example code, your code must be in the root directory of the master branch.
 3. Do not add training data or anything else that is not needed to run your classification code.
 4. Follow the instructions for the programming language of your submission.
 5. Use Google Forms to submit your entry.
-We will clone your GitHub repository using the HTTPS URL that ends in `.git`.
-You can get this URL by clicking on “Clone or download” on GitHub and copying and pasting the URL.
+We will clone your repository using the HTTPS URL that ends in `.git`.
+On GitHub, you can get this URL by clicking on “Clone or download” and copying and pasting the URL.
 Please DO NOT enter the URL at the top of your web browser because it does not end in `.git`.
 Please see [here](https://help.github.com/en/articles/which-remote-url-should-i-use) for an example.
 6. We will put the scores for successful entries on the leaderboard.
 The leaderboard will publicly show your team name, run time, and score.

 ### <a name="matlab"></a>MATLAB-specific instructions